By Raymond Kollau, airlinetrends.com article updated December 2013

 DIGITAL NEWSPAPERS, MAGAZINES

 In an effort to offer passengers a much wider variety of news, instead of the rather obligatory bunch of newspapers and magazines currently available – as well as to save on distribution costs – airlines such as Air France, airberlin, Virgin Australia and ANA have started to provide passengers with access to digital newspapers and magazines before their flight leaves.
-This allows airlines to save costs and offer passengers.
+This also allows airlines to save costs.
 Comments David Flynn, editor of Australian Business Traveller, “Being able to grab a digital copy of your favourite newspaper, especially ones from overseas, is a great pre-flight and even post-flight perk.”

 Air France ‘Press’